 Value chain analysis helps identifying the key actor that involve in fuelwood consumption, and how income is distributed in the chain.

-Findings

 General findings of this research are:

 The total fuelwood demand for households of Thanh Hoa and Nghe An is estimated at 1.6 million tons per annum in which about more than 1.4 million tons is used for residents’ cooking and about 174,000 tons is used for pig raising.